Story

 Ronald Reagan starred in numerous wartime movies including "The Rear Gunner" in 1943.

-In 1937 Reagan had enlisted in the U.S. Cavalry Reserve as a second lieutenant.
-In April 1942 he was earning a thousand dollars a week as a movie star at Warner Brothers in Burbank when he was called to active duty at Fort Mason, San Francisco.
+In 1937, Reagan had enlisted in the U.S. Cavalry Reserve as a second lieutenant.
+In April 1942, he was earning a thousand dollars a week as a movie star at Warner Brothers in Burbank when he was called to active duty at Fort Mason, San Francisco.
 Reagan expected to be shipped overseas, but when an eye examination showed him to be myopic, he was restricted to limited service in the continental United States.

 After I saluted, he stared at me quizzically.
 “Haven’t I seen you somewhere before, Sergeant?”

 “Could be, Lieutenant,” I replied.
 “I worked as a writer for seven months at Warner Brothers in 1939.
-We didn’t meet because the only actors who ate at the writers’ table in the greenroom were Errol Flynn and Humphrey Bogart.”
+We didn’t meet because the only actors who ate at the writers’ table in the green room were Errol Flynn and Humphrey Bogart.”
 What I couldn’t tell him was that the snobbish big-city writers, led by John Huston, regarded him as a small-town boy.

-Reagan sent me to Capt.
-Robert Carson, head of production and a well-known novelist who had co-written the classic A Star Is Born.
+Reagan sent me to Captain Robert Carson, head of production and a well-known novelist who had co-written the classic A Star Is Born.
 Carson studied my papers and sergeant’s stripes.
-“So you’ve been in the Army for six months, like Ronnie Reagan?”
+“So, you’ve been in the Army for six months, like Ronnie Reagan?”
 I nodded.
 “And you completed your basic training and all that military crap?”
 I nodded again.
 “Well,” he said, “we’re lucky to get guys like you and Ronnie because the rest of us are really civilians pretending to be soldiers.
 We’re fresh from studio lots, and the younger boys are right out of the mailroom at Warner Brothers.

 “Writing assignments will be coming up soon.
-But in the meantime, there’ll be odd jobs to keep you out of trouble.”
+But, in the meantime, there’ll be odd jobs to keep you out of trouble.”